8 REAL Benefits of Dandelion Greens – A Science-Backed Look at This Traditional Green!

 For this reason, it’s important sometimes to enjoy leafy greens with some source of dietary fat, like a healthy olive oil dressing, some grass-fed butter, or even some cheese (which would also give us vitamin K2).

 On the other hand, ‘Vitamin K2’ refers to a group of related chemicals (“menaquinones”), which don’t aid blood clotting, and are more easily absorbed (but still fat-soluble).

 - Aid calcium absorption and direction (so it goes to the right places, like bones);

 Example sources include fermented foods (like my deliciously easy homemade pickle recipe), pastured egg yolks, organ meats, and grass-fed dairy.

 Deficiency is fairly common in the Western world, even though we do convert some dietary K1 into K2 (^).

-In an NPR interview with best-selling book ‘Eating on The Wild Side: The Missing Link to Optimum Health’ (Buy Here) author Jo Robinson, (and in the book itself), the famous journalist mentions dandelion greens to have eight times more antioxidants than spinach!
+In an NPR interview with best-selling book author Jo Robinson of ‘Eating on The Wild Side: The Missing Link to Optimum Health’ (Buy Here), (and in the book itself), the famous journalist mentions dandelion greens to have eight times more antioxidants than spinach!